-Our most recent Road Policing campaign ‘Mike’s last ride’ was created with one of our roads policing inspectors who tragically lost his father in a motorbike collision in order to raise awareness of the dangers of riding whilst tired.
+One of our recent Road Policing campaigns ‘Mike’s last ride’ was created with one of our roads policing inspectors who tragically lost his father in a motorbike collision in order to raise awareness of the dangers of riding whilst tired.

 Insp Dave Mangan created a short film about his father Mike’s last ride which has been shown to bikers across the county.

 Mike Mangan, 72, from Bolton, sadly died on 11 September 2013 in Wheddon Cross, Somerset, when he was involved in a collision with an oncoming vehicle whilst overtaking.
 Mike, a retired electrical engineer, was on the last ten miles of a 320 mile journey and it is thought that tiredness was a contributory factor in his death.